 After more than 116 years, Barnum’s Animal Crackers, a classic Nabisco snack, has decided to take off the bars off their packages.
 Instead of the animals caged in a boxcar, the box shows a zebra, an elephant, a lion, a giraffe, and a gorilla roaming free, side by side.
-After being around for more than 100 years, Barnum’s company say this change is a result of evolution by driving awareness around key animals and environmental issues.
+Being around for more than century, Barnum’s company say this change is a result of evolution by driving awareness around key animals and environmental issues.
 The brand believes this change was necessary, feeling it was the right time for the next design to make the brand relevant for years to come, by showing animals in their natural habitat.
 But, don’t worry, the re-design still features the familiar red and yellow coloring and “Barnum’s Animals” lettering.

 Nabisco has been making Barnum’s Animal crackers since 1902 and has redesigned their animal cracker box packages after continuous pressure by PETA.
 The organization has been protesting the use of animals in the circus’ for more than 30 years, eventually getting their wish when Ringling Brothers and Barnum and Bailey closed its doors to the public in 2017, after 146 years of business.
 Praising their decision, People for the Ethical Treatment Of Animals, celebrated Nabisco’s change by taking credit for the new look.